PirminP/store-manager/README.md

 * Applied Software Architecture: Model, Service & Controller layers

 ### Instructions
+* `Note`: create and populate database using schema present in `migration.sql` and `seed.sql` files.
 * To run the repository locally, clone the project and use the following commands to initialize Docker:

   ```
   docker-compose up -d // start application with docker
   docker attach store_manager